peterddrummond/xspde_matlab/doc/source/xsim.rst

 :func:`function`

     is a cell array of functions used when graphs are needed that are functions of the observed averages.
 The default value is simply ``d{n}``.
 This is further averaged over higher ensembles to obtain sampling error estimates.
-Note that the input of :func:`function` is the complete data cell array, ``d``, which includes all the averages for all the observe functions available.
+Note that the input of :func:`function` is the complete data cell array, ``d``, which includes all the space-time averages for all the observe functions available.

 :func:`linear`